 Too many of us know the sinking feeling that comes when we see a truck off-loading sound equipment at a party house.
-Bel Air-Beverly Crest Neighborhood Council wants to make sure that all residents have the latest information about how to best secure short- and long-term relief from out-of-control parties.
+Bel Air Beverly Crest Neighborhood Council wants to make sure that all residents have the latest information about how to best secure short and long-term relief from out-of-control nighttime parties.
+Shutting down a problem location requires a great deal of persistence and help from City employees but actions taken generally pay off in the long term.